iweld/sql_interview_questions/source_data/sql_sales_project/sales_project.md

 ```
 ````

-This will allow your SQL code (or any code for that matter) like so...
+This will allow your SQL code (or any code for that matter) to render with syntax highlighting like so...

 ```sql
 	select *